Safety in our Schools

 What if I have a specific safety concern?

-Please report any safety issues directly to a school or district office (click here to find contact numbers).
+Please report any safety issues directly to a school or district office.
 You may be directed to another person or department.
 Be certain to give your name to assure the appropriate person contacts you for more information or to share the steps the district is taking to address the concern.